sachinbhat024/sachinbhat024/README.md

 **About Me** 🚀

- 🌱 I'm a Data Science professional with a Master's degree in Business Analytics (specialising in ML and AI).
+ 🌱 I'm a Data Science guy with a Master's degree in Business Analytics (specialising in ML and AI).

  👀 I'm passionate about Data Science and I enjoy learning new things.